GuiMarques98/fix10/DOCUMENT.md

 The full name of this service is *Microsoft (R) Diagnostics Hub Standard Collector Service*.
 The service collected real-time ETW event data and processes it for diagnostic purposes.
 Since it is connected to telemetry, it is often disabled as well.

 ## TrkWks
-TrkWks is the technical name of the *Distributed Link Tracking Client* service, which "maintains links between NTFS files within a computer or across computers in a network domain."
+TrkWks is the technical name of the *Distributed Link Tracking Client* service, which "*maintains links between NTFS files within a computer or across computers in a network domain*".
 The service is disabled mostly for optimization and telemetry purposes.

 ## WMPNetworkSvc
 The *Windows Media Player Network Sharing Service* shares Windows Media Player libraries with other devices using UPnP.
-It is sometimes connected with high CPU usage and most people are likely to use something else for playing media, which is why the service isn't of any importance to them.
+It is sometimes connected with high CPU usage and most people are likely to use something else for playing media, which is why the service isn't of any importance for them.

 ## DoSvc
 DoSvc, or the *Delivery Optimization Service*, is used for Delivery Optimization and download updates on Windows Update.
-Since it seems necessary in order to use Windows Update, the service is not disabled, but rather set to start up on demand (which is the default setting on some newer editions of Windows 10 as well).
+Since it seems necessary in order to Windows Update to function properly, the service is not disabled, but rather set to start up on demand (which is the default setting on some newer editions of Windows 10 as well).

 ## DcpSvc
 DcpSvc, or *DataCollectionPublishingService*, was used in older versions of Windows 10 to send data to other applications.
 Starting it manually seems to be the default setting for it, and this is what Fix10.bat sets it to as well (since applications may need this service to run properly).
 The service is not present in newer versions of Windows 10 (Creators Update onwards?).